 In addition to discovery work, I am leading projects with an overarching vision of creating the UCSF Health-School of Pharmacy service for translating known PGx findings into clinical practice.
 At present, I am completing CLIA-certification of a gene panel that can provide PGx guidance for the use of 42 medications in UCSF Health.
 Following CLIA validation, the clinical application will be launched first with lung transplant service to pre-emptively genotype patients wait listed for transplant and use PGx to guide tacrolimus dosing post- transplant.
 I am leading several spin off projects related to clinical application of PGx at UCSF: a cost-effectiveness analysis of PGx in transplant and development of clinical decision support (CDS) structure for delivering the PGx-based treatment recommendations to clinicians.

 In summary, I have numerous active research projects, various collaborations and a growing clinical project that I am certain will produce meaningful results.

-pharmacogenetics, Membrane Transport Proteins, Metabolomics, Epigenomics, drug interactions, clinical pharmacogenetics, Electronic Clinical Decision Support, pharmacogenomics, Mobile Health, Cost Effectiveness Analysis, HIV Protease Inhibitors, Mortality, Pharmacogenomic Variants, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Rhabdomyolysis, Atazanavir Sulfate, Long QT Syndrome, Receptors, Cell Surface, Organic Anion Transporters, Drug Monitoring, Polymorphism, Single Nucleotide, Hair, Central Nervous System Depressants, Pyridines, Methadone
+pharmacogenetics, membrane transporters, Metabolomics, Epigenomics, drug interactions, clinical pharmacogenetics, Electronic Clinical Decision Support, pharmacogenomics, Mobile Health, Cost Effectiveness Analysis, HIV Protease Inhibitors, Mortality, Pharmacogenomic Variants, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Rhabdomyolysis, Atazanavir Sulfate, Long QT Syndrome, Receptors, Cell Surface, Organic Anion Transporters, Drug Monitoring, Polymorphism, Single Nucleotide, Hair, Central Nervous System Depressants, Pyridines, Methadone

 Licensure and certifications